 On New River Gorge Bridge Day

-Tom King and Vivian Taylor tie the knot in the first and only wedding on the bridge
+Tom King and Vivian Taylor tie the knot in the first wedding on the bridge.

-Sixteen jumpers, a group of 12 followed by a group of 4 setting a world record by jumping simultaneously
+Sixteen jumpers, a group of 12 followed by a group of 4, set a world record by jumping simultaneously.

 West Virginia Department of Highways

 - Bid Price

 - Final Cost